Your Rheumatoid Arthritis Diagnosis

 Receiving a Rheumatoid Arthritis Diagnosis

 In its early stages, a rheumatoid arthritis diagnosis may be difficult to make.
 This is because of the signs and symptoms — inflammation, pain, and fatigue — may point to other conditions.

 If your doctor suspects you may have RA based on your symptoms, you might be referred to a rheumatologist.
 A rheumatologist is a specialist with training in diagnosing and treating rheumatic diseases, including RA and other forms of inflammatory arthritis.

 There is no single test to diagnose RA.
 Your doctor will make a diagnosis based on symptoms, a physical examination, medical history, family history, lab tests, and imaging.

 Symptoms and Physical Exam

 Your doctor will ask you about your medical history as well as recent and current symptoms.
-RA has a set of early symptoms that leads doctors to consider a Rheumatoid Arthritis Diagnosis.
+RA has a set of early symptoms that lead doctors to consider a rheumatoid arthritis diagnosis.

 Early signs of RA are generally subtle but get worse over a period of a few weeks to months.
 These include fatigue, malaise, joint stiffness especially in the morning and lasting more than one hour, symptoms of joint pain on both sides of the body, swelling in the wrists, hands, and fingers, and rheumatoid nodules (lumps) under the skin.

 Your doctor will also look at your joints for soreness, swelling, warmth, and redness.
 You may be asked about stiffness in joints and any movement struggles with those joints.

 Family history is also considered.
 The risk of developing RA in the general population is only one percent, but if someone in your family has received a rheumatoid arthritis diagnosis, your risk is much higher.